samuelarogbonlo/dot_escrow/docs/project_details.md

 5. **Deadlock Resolution**
    - If parties cannot reach agreement within timeframe (default: 30 days)
    - Optional escalation to third-party mediation (future feature)
-   - Timelock expiration mechanism as final safeguard
+   - Manual dispute resolution as final safeguard after deadline expiration
    - System proposes compromise solutions based on similar past disputes
    - Would be fantastic to address how disputes could be escalated and resolved in future versions through decentralized arbitration networks, reputation-based mediator selection, and specialized domain experts for different types of work